Using the Excel template

 Row Types (override option will override these ranges)

-Not using the Climber Excel template
+Not using the Excel template

 In order to get the extension to work properly the report row (the first dimension) need to have a dual value.
 I.e both a text value and a number.
 If you are using multiple alternative dimensions on the report row, each of these has to have the dual number setup.
-Our Excel template and subroutines create this automatically but if you are not using it you need to create a dual value for your dimension.
+Our Excel template and subroutines create this automatically but if you are not using it you need to create the dual value for your dimension.

 The number that needs to be in the dimension is the following: